BassamQadumi/BassamQadumi/README.md

 - 👀 I’m interested in computer stuff
 - 🌱 I’m currently learning CyberSec
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me just google "bassam qadumi" you will find most of my social accounts
+- 📫 How to reach me? just google "bassam qadumi" you will find most of my social accounts

 <!---
 BassamQadumi/BassamQadumi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.